LiveHelperChat/doc/docs/chat/helpline-and-crisis-solution.md

 * Agents should see as little as possible information about a visitor - preferable none.
 * Chats should be deleted after specific period of time.
 Or their data should be anonymized.
+* Agents should not see what visitor is typing

 To fulfill this requirement I recommend.

 * `Chat configuration -> Data protection` - check `Do not track visitors IP.` we will not log full IP of the visitor.
 Only country will be shown.
 * `Chat configuration -> Data protection` - enter `After how many days encrypt messaes.` we will encrypt visitor messages after specified period of data.
 You can also check to encrypt operator messages.
+* `Chat configuration -> Data protection` - check `Do not store what visitor is typing` we will not store what visitor is typing

 Live Helper Chat by default tracks visitor pageviews and his previous chat.
 This can be avoided by turning off online visitors tracking.